contest-framework/server/documentation/configure.md

 trigger the `Contest: test this line in this file` action, it executes `mocha scripts/flim.js:7`.

 You don't need to use the `{{line}}` variable.
-For example, Node's built-in test runner currently doesn't support line numbers.
-You could use the `test-file-line` action to run it with the `--test-only` flag.
-Here is an
+For example, the built-in test runner for Node.js currently cannot look up tests by line numbers.
+To make it run a single test, you need to add `{ only: true }` to that test and then execute `node --test-only <file>`.
+You can still use the `test-file-line` action
-example:
+here:

 ```json
 actions: [